-- To develop and prepare healthcare practitioners to triage patients with osteoarthritis and inflammatory arthritis.
+- To develop and prepare healthcare practitioners to triage patients with osteoarthritis, inflammatory arthritis and other musculoskeletal conditions.

-- To promote a novel model of arthritis management and care that optimizes scarce healthcare resources by utilizing highly trained health professionals to promote and implement interprofessional patient-centred collaborative care.
+- To promote a novel model of arthritis/musculoskeletal management and care that optimizes scarce healthcare resources by utilizing highly trained health professionals to promote and implement interprofessional patient-centred collaborative care.

 System Level Goals

 - To improve accessibility to musculoskeletal/arthritis care, as a result of the participant’s expanded ability to identify, assess and manage (treatment and referral) selected disorders associated with these conditions.

 - To develop and prepare the ACPAC program trained practitioners to become leaders in interprofessional patient-centred education and care in the management of arthritis and musculoskeletal conditions.

-- To continue to monitor and evaluate these roles in the context of health services delivery as new models of arthritis care develop.
+- To continue to monitor and evaluate these roles in the context of health services delivery as new models of arthritis/musculoskeletal care develop.

 After active engagement in the ACPAC Program you will be better able to: